claireocallaghan/MindWandering_PD_VH/README.md

 # MindWandering_PD_VH
-Repository for analyses scripts and task materials for
+Repository for analyses scripts and task materials for study:

 "Mind-wandering in Parkinson’s disease hallucinations reflects primary visual and default network coupling"